 Dr. Galson graduated with a BS in Biology/Genetics & Biochemistry from Cornell University in Ithaca, NY.
 She spent 1 year of her graduate training at the Weizmann Institute of Science in Rehovot, Israel, and the remaining years at Brandeis University in Waltham, MA, where she obtained her PhD in Biology in 1984 and was an American Association of University Women Fellow.
 From 1984-1990, Dr. Galson was a NIH postdoctoral fellow (NCI) and later postdoctoral associate at the Massachusetts Institute of Technology (MIT) in Cambridge, MA.

-Mechanism of cooperation between MVNP and p62 (SQSTM1) with pagetic mutations (eg. p62P392L) to generate Paget's lesions
+Mechanism of cooperation between MVNP and p62 (SQSTM1) with pagetic mutations (eg. p62P392L) to generate Paget's bone lesions

 Mechanism by which multiple myeloma suppresses osteoblast differentiation by inducing Gfi1-mediated epigenetic repression of Runx2